CAASPP California Professional Development

 CAASPP professional development

 The CAASPP presents more complex challenges for students and educators compared to the previous California Standards Test (CST).
-To help students succeed, teachers need to identify and articulate the Strategic Thinking skills required in each CAASPP question.
+To help students succeed, teachers need to identify and articulate the Strategic Thinking skills required in each CAASPP Math question and ensure they are preparing students for all 4 ELA claims.
 In this article, we explore what makes the CAASPP assessment so challenging and how we prepare educators to address these obstacles.

 CAASPP Math Scores California